kitmi/jacaranda/docs/src/type.md

 The `@kitmi/types` library is not just a collection of predefined data types; it also allows the creation of an independent and extensible type system.
 This flexibility is crucial for business applications where the context and semantics of data are paramount.
 By defining types semantically, developers can ensure that data conforms to business rules and expectations, such as treating a numeric string as an integer or a date string as a datetime object.

-Building on the capabilities of `@kitmi/types`, the `@kitmi/validators` library introduces a `postProcess` hook to perform validations and transformations based on the Js Type Modifiers Syntax (JTMS).
+Building on the capabilities of `@kitmi/types`, the `@kitmi/validators` library introduces a `postProcess` hook to perform validations and transformations based on the JSON Type Modifiers Syntax (JTMS).
 This approach enables dynamic and complex validation strategies that are defined using data descriptors rather than code, allowing for the configuration and storage of these rules in a standardized format.

 ### Conventions and Types